frankxsu11ivan/surfs_up/README.md

 	When cooled further, the airborne water vapor will condense to form liquid water (dew).
 	When air cools to its dew point through contact with a surface that is colder than the air, water will condense on the surface. dew point, percipitation and temperature is important information when considering a waves and ice cream venture. one peice of this information - temperature only - is working with biased data.
+So... with the focus being on ice cream - (Ice cream you scream, we all scream for ice 		cream), their is no bad month due to the temperature,  to open the ice cream store.
+Not water vapor, not temperature, not precipitation.

 ---Results.
 results list looking at June and December temperature data is the deliverable.